- What is a Domain Name System (DNS) Service?

 Yes.
 Amazon Route 53 offers a special type of record called an ‘Alias’ record that lets you map your zone apex (example.com) DNS name to your ELB DNS name (i.e. elb1234.elb.amazonaws.com).
 IP addresses associated with Amazon Elastic Load Balancers can change at any time due to scaling up, scaling down, or software updates.
-Route 53 responds to each request for an Alias record with one IP address for the load balancer.
-If a load balancer has more than one IP address, Elastic Load Balancing selects one of the IP addresses at random and returns it to Route 53; Route 53 then responds to the request with that IP address.
+Route 53 responds to each request for an Alias record with one or more IP addresses for the load balancer.
 Queries to Alias records that are mapped to ELB load balancers are free.
 These queries are listed as “Intra-AWS-DNS-Queries” on the Amazon Route 53 usage report.

 Yes.
 Amazon Route 53 offers a special type of record called an ‘Alias’ record that lets you map your zone apex (example.com) DNS name to your Amazon S3 website bucket (i.e. example.com.s3-website-us-west-2.amazonaws.com).
 IP addresses associated with Amazon S3 website endpoints can change at any time due to scaling up, scaling down, or software updates.
 Route 53 responds to each request for an Alias record with one IP address for the bucket.
 Route 53 doesn't charge for queries to Alias records that are mapped to an S3 bucket that is configured as a website.
 These queries are listed as “Intra-AWS-DNS-Queries” on the Amazon Route 53 usage report.

 Yes.
-You can also use Alias records to map your sub-domains (www.example.com, pictures.example.com, etc.) to your ELB load balancers or S3 website buckets.
+You can also use Alias records to map your sub-domains (www.example.com, pictures.example.com, etc.) to your ELB load balancers, CloudFront distributions, or S3 website buckets.

 No. Amazon Route 53 does not support DNSSEC at this time.

-For Amazon S3 buckets configured to host static websites, you also have the option of creating an ‘Alias’ record that maps to your S3 website bucket.
+For CloudFront distributions and S3 buckets configured to host static websites, we recommend creating an ‘Alias’ record that maps to your CloudFront distribution or S3 website bucket, instead of using CNAMEs.
 Alias records have two advantages: first, unlike CNAMEs, you can create an Alias record for your zone apex (e.g. example.com, instead of www.example.com), and second, queries to Alias records are free of charge.

 Amazon Route 53 is designed to propagate updates you make to your DNS records to its world-wide network of authoritative DNS servers within 60 seconds under normal conditions.
 A change is successfully propagated world-wide when the API call returns an INSYNC status listing.